-By offering academies based on micro-learning, the academies can be launched quickly and be updated rapidly, and hereby support corporations ability to provide learning, motivate and act agile and quickly, and at the same time have real-time documentation at hand.
+By offering academies based on micro-learning, the academies can be launched quickly and be updated rapidly, and hereby support corporations’ ability to provide learning, motivate and act agile and quick, and at the same time have real-time documentation at hand.

 Why you should be using microlearning

-The use of mobile devices have in recent years grown beyond predictions, and corporations need to take into account new ways about training.
-People not only want to be "trained" - they want to educate themselves and have access to the knowledge they need, when they need or want it, in ways they like and on all the devices they are using.
+The use of mobile devices has in recent years grown beyond predictions, and corporations need to take into account new ways of training.
+People not only want to be “trained” – they want to educate themselves and have access to the knowledge they need, when they need or want it, in ways they like and on all the devices they are using.

 The quality of content is as important as always.
 But how it is served, should match how people prefer to learn and what is most effective.
 Microlearning fulfills both.
 And has additional benefits for the publisher of the microlearning.
 They do not have to cost a fortune and using the right software platform, it is easy and fast to create and update.